Backcountry Safety Tips

 As with all National Parks, Glacier National Park is beautiful natural wilderness area.
-The National Park Service in partnership with Xanterra Parks & Resorts, works hard to preserve these areas so they are as lush and diverse as they were when they were first established.
+The National Park Service in partnership with Xanterra Travel Collection, works hard to preserve these areas so they are as lush and diverse as they were when they were first established.
 The wild and rugged landscapes and native species found in the park are beautiful but the pose safety risks for our visitors.

 Never hike alone, a buddy can help you stay aware of your conditions, make noise to alert wildlife and help you if you become injured.
 Becoming familiar with some of the potential hazards within the park will ensure your visit be safe and fulfilling.